devk1t/psmodule/README.md

-# psmodule
+# Powershell Module
-A Powershell module
+This is a Powershell Module.